nbashaev/ml_playground/flowers_classification/README.md

 Baseline for [a kaggle flower dataset](https://www.kaggle.com/alxmamaev/flowers-recognition) with using Keras.
-The approach is to apply transfer learning technique to DenseNet121 pretrained on ImageNet
+The approach is to apply transfer learning technique to DenseNet121 pretrained on ImageNet.
+Since dataset is quite small, data augmentation technique is used as well.

 If you want to try it on your own, then: